 - Reflux – cut back on drinking and smoking because reflux causes pain in the chest.
 A sore throat, and coughing so avoiding these things will help.

 - Nauseated – Have grated ginger in hot water with a bit of honey.

-- Heart burn – Try not to eat to fast, limit spicy food.
+- Heartburn – Try not to eat too fast, limit spicy food.
 Drink milk as it prevents acid in the stomach.

 - Ease after eating pain – Avoid junk food.

-- Constipation – If you get gas or bloating, increase fibre intake such as wholegrains, bread, high fibre cereal, try 3o minutes of excersize a day and stay hydrated
+- Constipation – If you get gas or bloating, increase fiber intake such as whole grains, bread, high fiber cereal, try 3o minutes of exercise a day and stay hydrated

 - Hunger Pangs – An achy stomach can be more than just hunger, if you feel like its an ulcer hit up your doctor asap.